Health Information and Tools > Healthcare-Associated Pneumonia (Nosocomial Pneumonia)

 How is healthcare-associated pneumonia treated?

 Your doctor will start you on an antibiotic that treats the most likely causes of pneumonia.
 If testing finds which specific type of bacteria is causing the pneumonia, your doctor may change your antibiotic to target that bacteria.
-You may also be given fluids through a vein (IV) and oxygen.
+You may also be given fluids through a vein (I.V.) and oxygen.

 Related Information